Suraj093/Liferay-module/README.md

 </layout-templates>
 ```

-### # To include external CSS and JS file in liferay theme, we use this
+### # To include external CSS and JS, jsp file in liferay theme, we use this

 ```
 <@liferay.css file_name="${css_folder}/all.css"/>